Sitecore/developer-portal/data/markdown/pages/learn/accelerate/sitecoreai/implementation/middleware-invocations.md

 ### Personalize Middleware

-XM Cloud comes with inbuilt page personalization and component A/B/n testing.
+SitecoreAI comes with inbuilt page personalization and component A/B/n testing.
 These features are very powerful but if you are not planning on using them then there is potential to remove the plugin or to restrict the paths in use.
 We would recommend investigating other optimizations first as disabling this plugin will remove a significant amount of features and functionality.

 ### Link prefetching options

 Prefetching links can cause multiple Middleware invocations, leading to increased costs.
-From JSS 22.5.1 we have provided more prefetching options, review the [XM Cloud Changelog](https://developers.sitecore.com/changelog/xm-cloud/28022025/more-prefetching-options-and-better-middleware-extensibility-with-jss-22.5.1) entry.
+From JSS 22.5.1 we have provided more prefetching options, review the [SitecoreAI Changelog](https://developers.sitecore.com/changelog/xm-cloud/28022025/more-prefetching-options-and-better-middleware-extensibility-with-jss-22.5.1) entry.

 The prefetching options can be set on JSS Next.js RichText component by setting the prefetchLinks links property or on the Link component by setting the prefetch property.
 Note that for the RichText component you have three options true, false and hover.